sndzoo/sndzoo.github.io/index.md

 # [](#contribute)Contribute

-If you work to experimental evaluations if NFV, SDN or other softwarised network scenarios and want to share your data set, please [contact us](mailto:manuel@peuster.de).
+If you work on experimental evaluations of NFV, SDN or other softwarised network scenarios and want to share your data set, please [contact us](mailto:manuel@peuster.de).
 We do not require the use of  [tng-bench](https://github.com/sonata-nfv/tng-sdk-benchmark) to collect the data sets.
 Contributors are free to choose how they collect their data sets as long as they ensure that the data sets come with enough information such that the measurements can be reproduced in a fully automated fashion.

 # [](#references)References